ygda-org/programming-guide/sections/section-5.md

 # Killing the player

-In this section, we will add ways for our player to die, instead of falling into an endless grey void.
+In this section we will add ways for our player to die other than falling into an endless grey void.

 ## Creating a death zone

 We are gonna create a zone that kills the player immedietely upon entering.
-Any future scene that kills the player when they enter any area will use this scene.
+Any future scene that kills the player when they enter an area will use this scene.

 1) Create a new scene with the root node as a `Area2D` and rename it to "DeathZone".
 Save it inside your scenes folder.